ankit-tejwan/Face-detection-using-OpenCV/README.md

-# Face-detection-using-OpenCV
+*Face detection using OpenCV*
-face detection machine learning project using OpenCV and haar cascade classifiers.
+This is a Computer vision project that uses OpenCV and haar cascade classifiers for face detection.

-Required  python3
+*Required dependencies:*
+- Python 3.9
+- opencv-python